DiwakarBasnet/Machine-Learning/README.md

 Goal of machine learning is to produce an algorithm that can learn patterns inherent in a dataset to perform specified task.
 Put differently, the model learns how to take X(i.e. features or independent variables) in order to predict y(the target or dependent variable).
 #### Numeric variables ->
 They have values that describe a measurable quantity as a number.
-It is of 2 types;<br />
+It is of 2 types;<br/>
 **1. Continuous variable-** Observations can take any value between a set of real numbers.
-Eg: height, time, age.<br />
+Eg: height, time, age.<br/>
 **2. Discrete variable-** Observations cannot take the value of a fraction between one value and the next closest value.
 Eg; number of members in a family, number of cars, etc.
 #### Categorical variables ->
 They have values that describe a quality or characteristic of a data unit.
-It is of 2 types;<br />
+It is of 2 types;<br/>
-**1. Nominal variable -** It has 2 or more categories, but there is no intrinsic ordering to the categories.<br />
+**1. Nominal variable -** It has 2 or more categories, but there is no intrinsic ordering to the categories.<br/>
 **2. Ordinal variable -** It is a categorical variable that has clear ordering of the categories.

 ### Cost functions and gradient descent: